sheataru/logical-zoom-kotlin/README.md

 There are other mods that have this same feature but this is my first mod and I'm using this as an excuse to learn Minecraft modding.

 By default the C key is mapped for zooming (as with Optifine) but you can change this in the Controls settings of Minecraft.
+(NOTE: This might have to be remapped due to a different key being mapped to C, so change that before use.)

 ## Installation